-Echograph for iPad review
+Echograph for iPad full review

 In an eternal quest to become the next big thing in social media, many iOS developers have tried to do for video what Instagram has done for still photography.
 But this endeavor can get tiresome, and sometimes producing high-quality results trumps the desire to produce shareable content.

 Echograph, a photography app for the iPad 2 and later, which allows you to create animated GIFs and MPEG 4 video from still photos, might seem like another Cinemagram (and in theory, it is), but Echograph distinguishes itself as a more professionally inclined program.
 Rather than touting social networking features, it's focused on providing the tools to make high-quality cinemagraphs—and for the most part, it does this very well.

 The term "cinemagraph," coined by photographers Kevin Burg and Jamie Beck, refers to still shots that contain some moving elements.
 Usually, they’re published in GIF format, at a higher resolution than most viral GIFs that populate the Internet.
 (Echograph calls its GIFs "echographs," but they’re essentially the same thing.)

 Echograph is at its most beautiful with hi-res video, like that shot from a DSLR.
 But you’ll definitely need to use a tripod when shooting.
 There is no anti-shake correction, so if you move even a little bit when filming your clip, your echograph will have an annoying and undesirable shakiness in certain areas.
 You can use video recorded from your iPad if you want, though that defeats the purpose of creating higher-quality results.